sandeepsnairms/banking-multi-agent-workshop/01_exercises/python/workshop/Module-05.md

 Check the terminal logs to confirm:
 - ✅ MCP Client connects to MCP Server successfully
 - ✅ Tools are loaded dynamically from the server
-- ✅ Authentication is working (bearer token mode)
+- ✅ OAuth Authentication is working (bearer token mode with simple token)
-- ✅ Agents use MCP tools instead of direct imports
+- ✅ Agents use MCP tools

 ## Activity 5: Understanding the code changes